CHMOD Calculator: File and Folder Permissions

 -Remove permission (-) - removes the specified permission

-=Set permission (=) - sets exact permissions
+=Set permission (=) - sets the exact permissions

 ,Separator (,) - separates multiple permission changes